 When I was fourteen I got my first summer job working in a Warrenpoint chemist.
 I got paid £3 per week and I loved it.
 I couldn’t wait to get into work in the mornings.
 Ten o’clock was tea time and my job was to pick the pastries from the bakery next store.
 How I loved that.
 I worked along side a real character, Uncle Charlie, as he was known to everyone.
 On one occasion a customer came into the shop asking for a packet of Durex.
 I hadn’t a clue what that was but as was the practice I headed for the drawer marked D ( it was a simple system in those days ).
 Unable to find it I shouted the length of the shop. ‘ Charlie, where do we keep the Durex?’
 Any chatter in the shop stopped.
 I watched as Charlie told the now hugely embarrassed customer that we did not stock her requirements.
 This was followed by an even more embarrassed Charlie explaining to me that as this was a catholic shop we did not sell Durex or for that matter did we stock the pill.
 I went to my precocious friend who furthered my sex education with an explanation as to what a condom was.
 I was beginning to wonder if this sex thing sounded worth the effort.

 After 6 weeks I headed for Belfast with my best friend and blew my wages in C&A ‘s.
 I remember one of my purchases was a pink sponge petticoat.
 This was worn under a skirt to make it stick out.
+Made a change from the liberty bodice and the scapular.
 Not sure that was a good buy.
 It was uncomfortable to sit on, extremely warm and impossible to wash.
 Twist dresses were also in fashion as were reefer jackets.
 But fashion was about to change and Mary Quant was influencing the change.
 The Beatles were influencing the pop charts.
 Every Sunday we recorded Pick of the

 Pops on a large tape recorder that used large tapes and then played them over and over till my dad said ‘no more’ My friend had a record player and we bought our first single together.
 It was I think three shillings and four pence and it was Peter and Gordon’s ‘ Please lock me away’